smol-ai/ainews-web-2025/src/content/issues/24-10-09-ainews-not-much-happened-today.md

 date: '2024-10-10T01:02:45.022514Z'
 original_slug: ainews-not-much-happened-today-6017
 description: >-
-  AI news highlights include industry developments, Nobel Prize in Physics awarded to Geoffrey Hinton, new AI models and tools from Meta, Anthropic, and Together Compute, advancements in AI research, development tools, frameworks, evaluation methods, and societal impact discussions.
+  **Geoffrey Hinton** and **John Hopfield** won the **Nobel Prize in Physics** for foundational work on neural networks linking AI and physics. **Meta AI** introduced a **13B parameter audio generation model** as part of Meta Movie Gen for video-synced audio. **Anthropic** launched the **Message Batches API** enabling asynchronous processing of up to 10,000 queries at half the cost.
+  **Together Compute** released **Flux Schnell**, a free model for 3 months.
+New techniques like **PrefixQuant** quantization and **Prompt Caching** for low-latency inference were highlighted by **rohanpaul_ai**. **LangGraph** added long-term memory support for persistent document storage. **Hex-LLM** framework was introduced for TPU-based low-cost, high-throughput LLM serving from Hugging Face models.
+Discussions on AI safety emphasized gender equality in science, and concerns about premature AI regulation by media and Hollywood were raised.
 companies:
-  - meta
+  - meta-ai-fair
   - anthropic
   - togethercompute
-  - openai
-  - google
-  - sequoia
-  - nobelprize
+  - hugging-face
 models:
-  - audio-generation-13b
   - flux-schnell
-  - langgraph
-  - hex-llm
 topics:
-  - deep-learning
-  - neural-networks
   - audio-generation
-  - image-restoration
-  - api-platforms
   - quantization
   - prompt-caching
-  - ai-development
-  - ai-frameworks
+  - long-term-memory
-  - ai-evaluation
+  - llm-serving-framework
-  - ai-infrastructure
+  - hallucination-detection
-  - ai-ethics
+  - ai-safety
   - ai-governance
+people:
+  - geoffrey-hinton
+  - john-hopfield
+  - demis-hassabis
+  - rohanpaul_ai
+  - svpino
+  - hwchase17
+  - shreyar
+  - philschmid
+  - mmitchell_ai
+  - bindureddy
 ---